-Details of the transport, emplacement, treatment and validation of PAF material are provided in the AMD Management Plan (SMP Appendix E) and onsite procedures including the Tantangara Material Characterisation Procedure.
+Details of the transport, emplacement, treatment and validation of PAF material are provided in the AMD Management Plan (SMP Appendix E).
 Further to characterisation and validation (Appendix A), PAF and/or NOA material will be placed in the central parts of the landforms, away from the final surface edges.
 The key objectives being: